Intro to Computer Systems

 If you're copying a solution from online, it's academic dishonesty.

-If you're using a code fragment from online source (in a reasonable way), leave a comment.
+If you're using a code fragment from online source (in a reasonable way where permitted by the assignment), leave a comment.

 // code adapted from http://stackoverflow.com/a/...